 DIV 4055.
 Project Pyramid.
 The course meets once a week and will feature lectures, discussions, and interactive presentations from successful social entrepreneurs.
 Students will examine the current methods of poverty alleviation with a focus on some of the more controversial issues as well as the innovative and entrepreneurial ways in which people engaged in domestic and international development are attempting to alleviate creatively the conditions of poverty.
 Designed to provide a discourse on the relation between different graduate disciplines and their perspectives on poverty and the methods for alleviating it, the course is followed by an optional opportunity to complete a project (either local or international) to implement the findings.
-[1-3] Mr. Reside and Mr. Victor.
+[1-3] Mr. Reside shift from primarily rural to primarily urban societies.
+Cities feature rich cultural formations and vibrant communities; however, they also exhibit both concentrations of wealth and concentrations of the poor, excluded and marginalized.
+Vital ministries are responding to these challenges.
+These church and community responses will be explored.
+This is an experiential course.
+The focus will be visitations with congregations and community organizations and meetings with key practitioners in Nashville.
+Students will have the opportunity to explore urban neighborhoods, engage with cultural difference, and worship at city congregations.
+These experiences will be contextualized through personal, sociological, and theological understandings of the city.
+[3] Mr. Joranko